-The ladebug debugger is a source-level symbolic debugger that has both a graphical user interface (GUI) and a command line interface similar to the dbx command line interface.
-The tasks you can perform with ladebug include the following:
+The ladebug debugger is a source level, object-oriented symbolic debugger that has both a graphical user interface (GUI) and a command-line interface similar to the dbx command-line interface.

+The ladebug debugger provides the following functions:

-- Attach to and detaching from running processes. - Detect problems and debug across fork and exec calls. - Debug multiple processes. - Debug multithreaded programs, either POSIX Threads (formerly called DECthreads) applications or kernel modules that make use of kernel threads. - Debug programs written in C++, C, Fortran 77, Fortran 90, Ada, Cobol, and Assembler.
+- Attaching to and detaching from running processes - Detecting and debugging across fork and exec - Debugging multiple processes - Debugging multithreaded programs, either DECthreads applications or kernel modules that make use of kernel threads - Debugging programs written in C++, C, Fortran 77, Fortran 90, Ada, Cobol, and Assembler

-The ladebug debugger is a full C++ debugger, which demangles C++ names, understands C++ expressions, provides support for inline functions, templates, and C++ exceptions.
-Its support for f77 and f90 includes case insensitivity, common blocks, alternate entry points, language-dependent type printing, and assume shape arrays.
+Note that ladebug is a full C++ debugger which demangles C++ names, understands C++ expressions, and provides support for inline functions, templates, and C++ exceptions.

-- Debug machine level code.
+Also note that the support for f77 and f90 includes case insensitivity, common blocks, alternate entry points, language-dependent type printing, and assume shape arrays.

+- Debugging machine-level code

-- · Debug running programs or core dumps.
+- Debugging running programs or core dumps

-- · Debug shared objects.
+- Debugging shared objects

-- Catch unaligned access problems. - Debug active kernels, either locally or remotely, and analyzing kernel crash dumps. - Evaluate expressions using the syntax of the source programming language. - Remotely debug programs running on different target machines by way of the remote debugging server.
+- Catching unaligned access problems

+- Debugging active kernels, either locally or remotely, and analyzing kernel crash dumps

+- Evaluating expressions using the syntax of the source programming language

+• Remote debugging of programs running on different target machines by way of the remote debugging server.

-The ladebug remote debugging protocol is also available along with the C source code for a sample remote debugging server that adheres to the protocol.
+Note that the ladebug remote debugging protocol is also available along with the C source code for a sample remote debugging server that adheres to the protocol.

+Internationalization

-Internationalization support is available in a separate kit.
+Note that internationalization support is available in a separate kit.
 The internationalized ladebug debugger accepts multibyte characters as input, and outputs local language characters according to the current global locale set in the debugger.
-It also supports the wchar t datatype in C and C++.
+It also supports the wchar\t datatype in C and C++.